Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Resistance Band Row

-- Secure a resistance band at the level of your chest
+- Anchor a resistance band at chest height.

 Tips for Continued Recovery